Clicky

 Following the election of the Coalition Government in May 2010, a new body – the Office of Tax Simplification (OTS) – was formed.
 One of its main tasks was to review IR35 “as a priority”.

-Three proposals were put forward – the suspension (and eventual abolition) of IR35, the introduction of new ‘genuine business’ tests, and maintenance of the status quo but with improved HMRC administration of IR35.
+- maintenance of the status quo but with improved HMRC administration of IR35.

 The Chancellor decided to keep IR35 in force, as abolition could result in a significant shortfall in Treasury NIC receipts – primarily from umbrella companies.

-In 2012, HMRC introduced its Business Entity Tests (BETs), designed to demonstrate the likely risk a contractor would face of being selected for an IR35 enquiry.
-Unfortunately, the scoring, weighting and other factors deemed the BETs to failure, and they were withdrawn from use from the end of the 2014/15 tax year.
+In 2012, HMRC introduced its Business Entity Tests (BETs), designed to work out the likely risk a contractor would face of being selected for an IR35 enquiry.

 Further ‘protection’ for the Treasury required